 Students are responsible for delivering copies of their thesis to their advisor and readers before 5 p.m. on the second Monday of April (or the last Wednesday of November for "E" graduates).
 The Registrar's Office has formatting and submission guidelines.
 Please consult the Registrar's website for the format and deposit of the thesis for honors.
-Oral examinations will be scheduled by Lisa Ballou, Department Coordinator, within ten days following the receipt of the thesis.
+Oral examinations will be scheduled by Lisa Ballou, Academic Department Coordinator, within ten days following the receipt of the thesis.

 Religion Department Thesis Funding 2018/2019